phasorpy.phasor#

 Notes

-The phasor coordinates real (\(G\)) and imag (\(S\)) are rotated by phase (\(\phi\)) and scaled by modulation_zero (\(M\)) around the origin according to:
+The phasor coordinates real (\(G\)) and imag (\(S\)) are rotated by phase (\(\phi\)) and scaled by modulation (\(M\)) about the origin according to:

 \[ \begin{align}\begin{aligned}g &= M \cdot \cos{\phi}\\s &= M \cdot \sin{\phi}\\G' &= G \cdot g - S \cdot s\\S' &= G \cdot s + S \cdot g\end{aligned}\end{align} \]Examples